-All students admitted into a baccalaureate degree program must complete a University Exit Exam.
-Students must take this University Exit Exam prior to graduation and upon the completion of 90 or more credit hours.
+All students admitted into a baccalaureate degree program must complete a University Exit survey.
+Students must take this University Exit Survey prior to graduation and upon the completion of 102 or more credit hours.

-Students who complete more than one baccalaureate degree are only required to take the exam one time.
-Requests for exceptions to the exam requirement due to extreme hardship should be directed to the Office of the Provost.
-Information regarding the University Exit Exam may be obtained online.
+Students who complete more than one baccalaureate degree are only required to take the survey one time.
+Requests for exceptions to the survey requirement due to extreme hardship should be directed to the Office of Assessment, Exit Survey Administrator.
+Information regarding the University Exit Survey may be obtained online.

 Missouri Higher Education Civics Achievement Examination